danvuk567/Global-Supply-Chain-Analysis/README.md

 ## **Objective** ##

 This is a project I found on Kaggle with the following link: [DataCo SMART SUPPLY CHAIN FOR BIG DATA ANALYSIS Project](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis).
-The goal is to develop a predictive sales forecasting model using historical sales data.
+The goal is to analyze supply chain big data to identify order-to-delivery time, sales performance and transaction processing inefficiencies.
 Transformations were done in Power BI Power Query to clean and normalize the data into Dimension and Fact tables.
-Interactive visualizations were created to display various sales KPI's, sales revenue comparison and forecasted sales trends.

-The goal was to develop a dashboard and Transformations were done in Power BI Power Query to clean and normalize the data into Dimension and Fact tables.
-Interactive visualizations were created to display various sales KPI's, sales revenue comparison and forecasted sales trends.
+Interactive visualizations were created to display various sales and orders KPI's, product sales performance and sales transaction trends.

 ## **Highlights** ##